Lately, I have been thinking a lot about what it means to travel, to be a traveler.

 Thus leading to the tourist versus traveler debate.

 "Tourists" are often associated with having a fanny pack (or bum bag, anyone?), a camera permanently wrapped around their neck, and a cheesy Hawaiian shirt.
-Often with a selfie stick or map stuck in their face, drawing unwanted or negative attention.
+Often with a selfie stick or map stuck in their face, or desperately clutching their purse, drawing unwanted or negative attention.

 With the mere mention of Hawaiian shirt included in this image of a tourist, I think it’s evident that this identification is outdated to a degree, but I can’t but feel that there is some truth to the idea of a distinction between types of people when they leave their home country.